In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 These rules only apply if there’s a financial, employment, personal, or family relationship.
 You are free to repost and share content from other brands that you love, just not pay, or be paid to do so.

-Do an account swap with other influencers in your niche.
+Do an account swap with other influencers or popular accounts in your niche.
 Take over someone else’s account for a day and show off who you are to their audience and vice versa.
 This is a great strategy for anyone with a personal brand.

 Australian based international contemporary art magazine ‘BeautifulBazaar’ hosted a takeover/collaborating with actress Emma Roberts and Karah Priest.
 The partnership allowed the magazine to promote Robert and Priest’s literary company “Belletrist” to their readers, as well as promote local artists and gain an insight into the behind-the-scenes artworld.